 – Two or three electronically scanned antenna faces are typically used to provide ±110 degrees of azimuth coverage.

-– Medium pulse repetition frequency (MPRF) and/or high pulse repetition frequency (HPRF) waveforms with PRFs in the 5-60 kHz range are used to provide clutter rejection in look-down encounters.
-Low pulse repetition frequency (LPRF) waveforms with PRFs of roughly 1-2 kHz may be used in look-up encounters to provide range-unambiguous performance.
+– Medium PRF and/or high PRF waveforms with PRFs in the 5-60 kHz range are used to provide clutter rejection in look-down encounters.
+Low PRF waveforms with PRFs of roughly 1-2 kHz may be used in look-up encounters to provide range-unambiguous performance.

 – Solid-state RF power amplification is used, with transmit duty factors typically in the range of 4-20%.

-– Pulse compression using intrapulse phase coding (e.g. Barker codes, pseudo-noise codes, Lewis-Kretschmer “P” codes, etc.) or intrapulse linear frequency modulation (LFM) is often employed to reduce the range cell size in order to improve the target-to-clutter ratio while maintaining a high duty factor.
+– Pulse compression using intra-pulse phase coding (e.g. Barker codes, pseudo-noise codes, Lewis-Kretschmer “P” codes, etc.) or intrapulse linear frequency modulation (LFM) is often employed to reduce the range cell size in order to improve the target-to-clutter ratio while maintaining a high duty factor.

 – Digital signal processing provides Doppler filter bandwidths of 50-500 Hz enabling target discrimination based on velocity and facilitating clutter rejection.